bparanj/crystal/electronics/zettel/zener.md

     A regular diode functions like a one-way street; traffic can only move in one direction.
 A Zener diode is like a street where cars can go in reverse if they exceed a certain speed.

-   Example: If you place a regular diode and a Zener diode in the same circuit, the regular diode will block reverse current entirely.
+   If you place a regular diode and a Zener diode in the same circuit, the regular diode will block reverse current entirely.
 The Zener diode, however, allows reverse current when the voltage exceeds the Zener breakdown voltage.

 4. What applications use Zener diodes?